Golf Tutorials

 1. Stand with your feet about shoulder-width apart for a mid-iron.

 2. Let your arms hang naturally straight down from your shoulders.
-This is the spot where your hands a should be at address.
-Don’t reach for an ball.
+This is the spot where your hands should be at address.
+Don’t reach for the ball.

 3. To get closer to the ball, bend forward from your hips, not your waist.
 Keep your back relatively straight and push your backside out, as if you’re about to sit on a tall stool.